winglang/wing/docs/06-contributors/020-development.md

 The [insta](https://marketplace.visualstudio.com/items?itemName=mitsuhiko.insta) extension allows you to view snapshots in the tests files.

+## How do I debug the Wing compiler on VSCode?

+To debug the Rust compiler on VSCode, first you need to install the [CodeLLDB extension](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).<br/>
+Next, you can use the `Debug Wing Compiler` launch configuration available on our [launch.json](https://github.com/winglang/wing/blob/main/.vscode/launch.json).

+Hit F5 to start debugging.
+You'll be prompted to insert the path to the `.w` file you want to debug.<br/>You can use the `${workspaceFolder}/examples/tests/valid/hello.w` file for example.

 ## How do I make changes to the Wing grammar?

 After making changes to `grammar.js`, run: